Tim-Vortx/Vortx_Local_API/README.md

 - `REACT_APP_MAX_POLL_TIME` – maximum total time to poll before giving up in milliseconds (300000)

 These can be set in a `.env` file inside the `frontend` directory if needed.

+## URDB Tariff Lookup

+The backend exposes a `/urdb` endpoint that proxies NREL's Utility Rate Database and caches results on disk for 24 hours.
+The React interface includes a *Fetch Tariffs* button which retrieves available rates for the provided location and lets you choose a tariff.
+The selected `urdb_label` is sent with the REopt scenario under `ElectricTariff`.